The Implicit Association Test (IAT)

 What implicit biases might exist in your mind?
 How do they compare with your explicit beliefs?
 Take one of our many tests to find out!

 (Note: this test requires a computer keyboard.
-If you are using a mobile/touchscreen device, take the Mobile IAT.)
+If you are using a mobile/touchscreen device, take the Touchscreen IAT.)